-Inflammation usually begins in the rectum and then spreads to other segments of the colon.
-How much of the colon is affected varies from person to person.
-If it is limited to the rectum, the disease may be called ulcerative proctitis.
+In UC, inflammation oftenbegins in the rectum -- the lowest part of the large intestine that ends at the anus -- and then spreads to other parts of your colon.
+How much of the colon gets affected varies from person to person.
+If the problem is only in the rectum, the disease may be called ulcerative proctitis.

 What Causes Ulcerative Colitis?